instacart/formula/docs/Formula-Android.md

 }
 ```

-We now need to register our feature factory with the activity in which the counter will be shown in.
+We now need to register our feature factory with the activity in which the counter will be shown.
 ```kotlin
 class MyApp : Application() {